normj/ServerlessTODOListTutorial/DotnetTryMaterial/DeployingFrontend/WhatIsFargate.md

 Tasks for an ECS service will get unique IP address and public DNS when they are started.
-Because we will potentially have more then one task supporting our application and the HTTP endpoints are unique for each task we will need a load balancer for the Elastic Load Balancing service to provide a single consistent HTTP/HTTPS endpoint.
+Because we will potentially have more then one task supporting our application and the HTTP endpoints are unique for each task we will need a load balancer from the Elastic Load Balancing service to provide a single consistent HTTP/HTTPS endpoint.
-The ECS service managing the tasks for the service will also ensure the task are registered to the load balancer when they are started.
+The ECS service managing the tasks for the service will also ensure the tasks are registered to the load balancer when they are started.

 <!-- Generated Navigation -->